immcantation/alakazam/docs/topics/combineIgphyml.md

 Details
 -------------------

-`combineIgphyml` combines repertoire-wide parameter estimates from mutliple igphyml objects produced by readIgphyml into a dataframe that can be easily used for plotting and other hypothesis testing analyses.
+`combineIgphyml` combines repertoire-wide parameter estimates from multiple igphyml objects produced by readIgphyml into a dataframe that can be easily used for plotting and other hypothesis testing analyses.